unixorn/works-with-home-assistant/.github/PULL_REQUEST_TEMPLATE.md

 Go over all the following points, and put an `x` in all the boxes that apply.
 Make them look like [x] so that GitHub's markdown renderer renders them properly.
 -->

+- [ ] **I have personally used the device(s) being added.**
+- [ ] I have signed off my commits.
+You can use `git commit --amend --no-edit --signoff` to amend an existing commit, and you can find more details about signing off your commits on the DCO GitHub action page [here](https://probot.github.io/apps/dco/)
 - [ ] All new and existing tests passed.
 - [ ] I have confirmed that the link(s) in my PR are valid.
-- [ ] I have signed off my commits.
-You can use `git commit --amend --no-edit --signoff` to amend an existing commit, and you can find more details about signing off your commits on the DCO GitHub action page [here](https://probot.github.io/apps/dco/)
 - [ ] Any links to Amazon are to smile.amazon.com so that people can automatically donate to their designated charity when they buy using the link.
 - [ ] Any links to any online vendors do _not_ include referral codes.
 - [ ] Entries are single lines and are in the appropriate (Hub, Zigbee, Z-Wave, or WIFI) section, and in alphabetical order in their section.
 - [ ] I have read the [Contributing](https://github.com/unixorn/works-with-home-assistant/blob/master/Contributing.md) document.
-- [ ] I have personally used the device(s) being added.